evansolomon/nodejs-kinesis-client-library/README.md

 --capacity.[read|write] [Throughput] (DynamoDB throughput for *new* tables, defaults to 10 for each) --aws.[option]
 [Option value]  (e.g. --aws.region us-west-2)
---http [port]  (Start HTTP server, port default to $PORT)
+--http [port]  (Start HTTP server, port default to $PORT) --local-dynamo (Whether or not to use a local implementation of DynamoDB, defaults to false) --local-dynamo-directory (Directory to store local DB, defaults to temp directory)
 ```

 Notes: